Jbleezy/BO2-Reimagined/README.md

 * Fixed not being able to drop powerups after doing certain traversals

 ### Denizens
+* Added 2% chance to drop a free perk powerup when killed while flying to a player
 * Changed max amount that can be spawned at once from 2 total to 1 per player in the fog
 * No longer spawn for a player for 5 seconds after being killed
 * Decreased health from 200 to 150